 “From an empirical point of view, the trip created many productive and commercial opportunities”, he added.

-As Fernández and all current ruling party leaders, he wanted to emphasize the blame was mostly on Mauricio Macri’s shoulders for having borrowed such large amounts of money and having spent it all in such short time.
+Like Mr. Fernández and all current ruling party leaders, he wanted to emphasize the blame was mostly on Mauricio Macri’s shoulders for having borrowed such large amounts of money and having spent it all in such a short time.